ramank775/chat-server/README.md

     ```
 - Open project in vscode
 - Start the required microservice from `RUN and DEBUG` option
-- (Optional) Start nginx using the configuration [deployment/config/nginx.config](./deployment/config/nginx.config)
+- (Optional) Start nginx using the configuration [deployment/config/nginx.config](./deployment/config/nginx.dev.config)

+## Deployment
+For deployment guide refer to [deployment/README.md](./deployment/README.md).
 # Resources
 To follow the update keep a eye on vartalap blogs on [blog.one9x.org](https://blog.one9x.org)
 Some of the relevent blogs are: